 Habitat for migratory birds may occur if bushes or other ground nesting substrate is present.
 Natural communities at the airport include agricultural wheat fields, mixed oak forest and woodland, non-native annual grassland, willow cottonwood riparian, whiteleaf manzanita chapparal, and valley oak woodland.
 The tricolored blackbird is a migratory bird common throughout the Central Valley and has been listed as a state-threatened species.
-A nesting colony of tricolored blackbirds was documented by field biologists within the willow cottonwood riparian habitats in a stormwater basin within the southern part of the airport, as well as well as within a drainage known as the Secondary Stillwater Drainage.
+A nesting colony of tricolored blackbirds was documented by field biologists within the willow cottonwood riparian habitats in a stormwater basin within the southern part of the airport, as well as well as within a drainage known as the Secondary Stillwater Drainage.2

-Table 1M U.S. Fish and Wildlife Service List of Federally Endangered, Threatened and Candidate Species within Airport Boundarie Common Name (Scientific Name) Federal/CESA State Status Habitat and Range Potential for Occurrence northern spotted owl (Strix occidentalis caurina) Federal Threat- ened/State Threat- ened This species inhabits land covered by evergreen trees in cool, northern latitudes.
+TABLE 1M U.S. Fish and ABLE 1M U.S. Fish and Wildlife Service List of Federally Endangered, Threatened and Candidate Species within Airport Boundaries Common Name (Scientific Name) Federal/CESA State Status Habitat and Range Potential for Occurrence California condor (Gymnogyps californianus) Federal Proposed Experimental, Non-essential Condors have been observed roosting on large trees, rock outcrops, and cliffs.
+This species nests in caves, ledges of rocky terrain or in cavities.
+Unlikely to occur.
+Suitable habitat for this species is located within a mile of the airport; however, ongoing human activity within the airport restricts the likelihood of this species nesting on the airport.
+Northern spotted owl (Strix occidentalis caurina) Federal Threatened/State Threatened This species inhabits land covered by evergreen trees in cool, northern latitudes.
 Prefer old-growth forests, particularly Douglas fir forests that have high canopy layers, snags (standing dead trees), and open spaces for flying underneath and between trees.
 Unlikely to occur.
-No suitable habitat present, as the airport does not support old-growth forest. tricolored blackbird ( Agelaius tri-color ) State Threatened This species inhabits freshwater marshes, swamps, wetlands, and agricultural fields throughout coastal California and the Central Valley.
+No suitable habitat present, as the airport does not support old-growth forest. tricolored blackbird (Agelaius tricolor) State Threatened This species inhabits freshwater marshes, swamps, wetlands, and agricultural fields throughout coastal California and the Central Valley.
 The tricolored blackbird requires open water, protected nesting substrate, and foraging area with insect prey.
 May occur.
-The airport's run- way environment contains mul- tiple basins that mimic the hy- drologic conditions of vernal pools.
-These basins support marginal suitable habitat within the southern portion of the air- port runway environment. delta smelt (Hypomesus transpacificus) Federal Threat- ened/State Endan- gered The delta smelt species can tolerate a wide range of salinity and temperatures but are commonly found in brackish water below 25 degrees celsius.
-Adults of this species requires adequate flow and suitable water quality for access to spawning habitat and transport of juveniles to Bay rearing habitat.
+This species has been documented within less than a mile of the airport in nearby riparian habitat.
+Swainson's hawk (Buteo swainsoni) State Threatened This species breeds in grasslands, juniper-sage flats, riparian areas, savannahs, and agricultural/ranch lands containing groves of trees.
+Suitable foraging areas include grasslands and alfalfa or grain fields that support rodent populations.
 Unlikely to occur.
-No suitable habitat present.
-There have been no occurrences of delta smelt within five miles of the airport documented in the California Natural Diversity Database (CNNDB).
+Suitable habitat for this species is located within a mile of the airport; however, ongoing human activity within the airport restricts the likelihood of this species nesting on the airport.
+Continues on next page

-SWCA Biological Constraints Analysis for the Redding Municipal Airport Proposed Runway Safety Area improvements - Runway 16-34 NEPA Documentation, Redding, Shasta County, California (August 2022).
+2 SWCA Biological Constraints Analysis for the Redding Municipal Airport Proposed Runway Safety Area improvements - Runway 16-34 NEPA Documentation, Redding, Shasta County, California (August 2022).